ministryofjustice/security-guidance/docs/patch-management-guide.md

 # Patch Management Guide

-This guide explains the patching requirements for Ministry of Justice \(MoJ\) systems once a vulnerability has been identified.
+This guide explains the patching requirements for systems once a vulnerability has been identified.

 This guide is a sub-page to the [Vulnerability Scanning and Patch Management Guide](vulnerability-scanning-and-patch-management-guide.md)

-The intent is to avoid compromise of MoJ systems because of vulnerabilities.
+The intent is to avoid compromise of systems because of vulnerabilities.

 **Parent topic:** [Vulnerability Scanning and Patch Management Guide](vulnerability-scanning-and-patch-management-guide.md)